-To enable JobCache for all make invocations in a build, use the --emake-jobcache=< types> eMake option, where < types> is a comma-separated list of any combination of gcc, clang, jack, or javac.
+To enable JobCache for all make invocations in a build, use the --emake-jobcache=<types> eMake option, where <types> is a comma-separated list of any combination of gcc, clang, clang-cl, jack, or javac.
 The list cannot contain spaces.
-The --emake-jobcache=< type> option works for recursive and nonrecursive builds.
+The --emake-jobcache=<type> option works for recursive and nonrecursive builds.

+Notes:

-Note: --emake-jobcache=clang is an alias for --emake-jobcache=gcc.
-In the eMake annotation file, the JobCache type appears as jobcache type="gcc".
+- --emake-jobcache=clang is an alias for --emake-jobcache=gcc.
+In the eMake annotation file, the JobCache type appears as jobcache type="gcc". - --emake-jobcache=clang-cl is an alias for --emake-jobcache=cl.
+In the eMake annotation file, the JobCache type appears as jobcache type="cl".